ubul86/weather_app/README.md

 ```

-The DB_HOST needs to be weather_mysql container name.
+The DB_HOST needs to be mysql container name and the PUSHER_HOST needs to be soketi like in docker-compose.yml service name.

 ### 4. Build The Containers